Frequently Asked Questions

 Why is Delta Sigma Pi called a "Fraternity" if it is Co-Ed?

 Delta Sigma Pi originally began on November 7, 1907 as an all male fraternity.
-Later, it became open to both males and females in business and economics studies at universities.
+Later, it became open to both men and women in business and economics studies at universities.